-Q: What is my login for the Exeter College computers and printers?
+Q: What is my login for the Exeter College computers?

 Q: I have forgotten my University Single-Sign On (SSO) account password?

-A: You can reset your password by going here, and selecting option C ‘Reset a forgotten password’.
+A: You can reset your password by visiting the Webauth website and selecting option 2 ‘Reset your password’.
 To complete the process, you will need to answer the security question you set when activating your SSO account.

-Q: I have forgotten my Remote Access (Eduroam WiFi/VPN) password?
+Q: I have forgotten my Remote Access (Eduroam Wi-Fi) password?

-A: You can reset your Remote Access password here.
-Log in with your SSO account and you will see an option for ‘Change a Remote Access (Eduroam WiFi/VPN) account password’.
-You will need to allow 15 minutes for any password change to be take effect.
+A: You can reset your Remote Access password by visiting the Self-Registration website.
+Login with your SSO account and you will see an option for ‘Change a Remote Access (eduroam Wi-Fi) account password’.
+You will need to allow 15 minutes for any password change to take effect.

 Q: How do I access my University emails?

-A: You can access your emails via the Nexus website, email client software such as Outlook, or smartphones and tablets.
+A: You can access your emails via the Nexus website or using email software like Outlook.

 Q: How do I add my University emails to my email client?